 One official transcript from each college attended must be submitted, even if no credit was earned at the institution.
 Students may not omit any part of their previous college record, whether part-time or full-time, with or without degree objectives, whether or not credit has been granted, or whether or not they desire to transfer credit.
 Failure to disclose a complete collegiate record may result in denial of admission or in dismissal from Chadron State College.

-Transfer applicants must have a minimum cumulative grade point average of "C" (2.0) earned at institutions accredited by a regional higher education accrediting agency to be eligible for admission without qualification.
+Transfer applicants must have a minimum cumulative grade point average of "C" (2.0) earned at institutions accredited by a national higher education accrediting agency to be eligible for admission without qualification.
 If accepted, students with grade point averages below this level or who earned their credit from non-accredited schools are admitted on a probationary status.

 All students entering any Nebraska State College institution must show physician-valuated immunization records.
 For more details on the health form requirements, please visit our Health Services page.

-Students who have completed an Associate of Arts or an Associate of Science degree from a regionally accredited institution, which includes all Nebraska community colleges, will have met all Essential Studies requirements, if their earlier coursework includes 30 or more credit hours of general studies courses.
+Students who have completed an Associate’s degree from a national accredited institution, which includes all Nebraska community colleges, will have met all Essential Studies requirements, if their earlier coursework includes 30 or more credit hours of general studies courses.
 Completion of specific lower division courses may also be required in individual degree programs.